dgmstuart/swing-out-london/app/views/website/_about_swingoutlondon.html.md

 We only show the next 14 days of events on the site, and we try to make sure that everything within that window is correct.
-Sometimes that can be difficult, so always check with the event organiser's site.
+Sometimes that can be difficult, so please always check with the event organiser's site.

 ### 4. Comprehensive